-In the 10 years to 2016, 418 workers died while working on a farming property.
-This translates as almost one in six workers killed during this period in Australia was working on a farm at the time of the incident.
-Workers over the age of 55 years account for over half (55%) of all fatalities, with two-thirds of all deaths occurring in sheep, beef cattle and grain farming.
+In the five year period from 2014-2018, 188 workers died while working in the Agriculture industry.
+Workers over the age of 65 years account for almost a third (31%) of all fatalities, with over half (57%) of all deaths occurring in sheep, beef cattle and grain farming.
 Children under the age of 15 years are also a high-risk group, particularly when playing or helping out with farm jobs.
 The mix of home, work and recreation creates a complex environment for children to be a part of, and precautions need to be taken to minimise risk of injury.
-The majority (71%) of farm deaths in the 10 years to 2016 involved a vehicle with tractors and quad bikes continuing to pose a high risk.
+More than two-thirds (69%%) of farm deaths in the 5 years to 2018 involved a vehicle with tractors and quad bikes continuing to pose a high risk.
 See Safe Work Australia for more information.

 In NSW from January 2010 to June 2014, there were 6278 people admitted to hospital as a result of an injury on a farm.
 These most commonly occur through slips, trips and falls, livestock handling, machinery use and farm vehicles.
 Males have a higher proportion of injuries than females, particularly for injuries involving motorbikes.
 Females are more likely to sustain horse related injuries than males.

 Farms are amongst the most dangerous workplaces in Australia.
 This is compounded by our ageing farm workforce and farm workers being more likely to work alone than many other occupations.
 However, many farm related accidents can be prevented if all workers use proper safety procedures and safety equipment at all times.
 Organisations such as Farmsafe can offer valuable advice on improving health and safety at your farm.

 References used for this topic page